 Back in 2017, I spoke at the Hewlett-Packard Enterprise (now Micro Focus) Government Summit in Washington, DC.
 I was on a panel discussing IT Transformation.
 The moderator asked me to share my experiences and perspective as the former Director of IT Operations at IRS, as well as my new focus as VP of Customer Success at Intact Technology.

-The first question I was asked was, “with the prospect of shrinking budgets, what can government IT Operations organizations do to better leverage the limited dollars they receive?”
+The first question I was asked was, “With the prospect of shrinking budgets, what can government IT Operations organizations do to better leverage the limited dollars they receive?”
 My answer had several components:

-Internally, as we moved along our journey to world class IT operations, we understood that great solution implementation places you closer to the beginning, not the end, of the operational maturity curve.
+Internally, as we moved along our journey to world-class IT operations, we understood that great solution implementation places you closer to the beginning, not the end, of the operational maturity curve.
 We invested in improving our people and processes, enabling our teams with a practical strategy, improved incident, problem, change and configuration management data and processes, and employee enablement to get full value from the hardware, software, and middleware investments we made.
 And guess what?
 It worked!
 By 2015 the availability of our critical systems to our customers had risen to 99%.

 As my time on stage drew to a close, I was asked for some tips or lessons learned, so here are a few things I shared that hopefully will help you as well.
-No matter where you work (i.e., government or private sector), you can apply these principles:
+No matter where you work (i.e., government or private sector), you can apply these 3 principles:

-- Even under the tightest budgetary pressures, many agencies are not able to spend all their funds prior to September 30, so take the time now to lay the foundation for arguing for those funds.
+- Even under the tightest budgetary pressures, many agencies are not able to spend all their funds prior to September 30th, so take the time now to lay the foundation for arguing for those funds.
 That starts with identifying critical needs (like software and services), building statements of work and justifications, identifying procurement vehicles, and vetting your plan with your executive sponsor.
 Laying this kind of foundation will put you in front of the line when those dollars show up in July and August.

-If you’d like to chat, contact me at email@example.com.
+To learn more, contact me at email@example.com.